matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 Redacting an event cannot be undone, allowing server owners to delete the offending content from the databases.

+..
+TODO
   Currently, only room admins can redact events by sending a ``m.room.redaction`` event, but server admins also need to be able to redact events by a similar mechanism.

 Upon receipt of a redaction event, the server should strip off any keys not in the following list: